 Less stringent standards apply to children under 14 years of age.

 Before entering the Club house, please turn off or switch to silent:

-Mobile telephones can be used to make and receive calls in the Telephone Booth, the Lower Sitting Room and the Pall Mall Room.
+Mobile telephones can be used to make and receive calls in the Telephone Booth, the Lower Sitting Room and the Library Terrace Corridor.
 In all other areas of the Club, they must be switched off or turned to silent mode.